f5devcentral/f5-agility-labs-automation/docs/class03/module1/module04.rst

 Delete the Applications deployed
 --------------------------------

 #.
-This time we will delete all the AS3 declarations that are currently deployed on the boxes.
+This time we will delete all the AS3 declarations that are currently deployed.

 #.
 In Postman open the ``Getting Started`` section.

 #.
-Select the ``BIG-IP: Delete ALL declarations`` job and look at the Body of the declaration.
+Select the ``BIG-IP: Delete ALL declarations`` declaration, and look at the ``Body`` of the declaration.

 #.
 In this instance we are setting the Action to ``remove``.
 Also notice that we set a ``syncToGroup`` option in order to cause the HA pair to sync configurations.